cypress-io/circleci-orb/docs/examples.md

 ## tags

-Pass tags to the dashboard
+Pass tags to the dashboard like one would pass with the `--tags` argument.

 ```yaml
 version: 2.1